AyaSMostafa/CandidateInformationAPI/README.md

 Development Environment Setup
 To set up your development environment for the Candidate Information API, follow these steps:

-Install .NET SDK version X.X.X or later.
+Install .NET SDK version 8.0.X or later.
 Install Visual Studio or Visual Studio Code.
 Set up a local SQL Server instance or connect to an existing one.
 Update the connection string in the appsettings.json file accordingly.
 Open the solution file (CandidateInformationAPI.sln) in your preferred IDE.